DavisBrian/seqMeta/README.md

 -   change genotype documentation to "matrix or an object which can be coerced to one with as.matrix"
 -   add back verbose option to `prepScores2`
--   prepScores2 support for male
 -   prepScores2 support for Survival
 -   check kins and Z are in the same order?
 -   need to verify `impute_to_mean` code does NOT make a copy of the genotype matrix if it is a matrix
--   add prepSNPInfo to other prep Functions and the Meta functions to close out issue \#0001
 -   test real `binomial` cases
 -   test real kinship cases